dvlpp/merx/readme.md

 This action will throw an exception if:

 - there's no cart
-- the cart is empty
-- there's no current authentified client
+- or there's no current authentified client

+On the second case: Merx is assuming that you use the standard Laravel auth system.
+The idea is that if there's no current auth user, you can redirect to a login page.

 ## License